bobmonsour/bobmonsour.com/src/posts/calculating-reading-time.md

 <p class="caption">Photo by <a href="https://unsplash.com/@aaronburden?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Aaron Burden</a> on <a href="https://unsplash.com/s/photos/boy-reading-sunset?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></p>

-Where does that _'About 4 minutes to read'_ come from?
+Where does that _'4 minutes to read'_ come from?

 Each of the posts on this site (there are only two so far, and this is the second one), display something like "About 1 minute to read."
 This indicates that it will take about one minute to read the post.